smartmobilefactory/SMF-Fastlane-Commons/setup/README.md

 This lane downloads the provisioning profiles and builds the app and saves the IPA. :floppy_disk:

 #### `smf_unit_tests`
-This lane run unit tests.
+This lane runs unit tests.

 #### `smf_linter`
 This lane runs lint tasks like swift lint.